daharper/Funky/README.md

 ## Whats Next

-This was an interesting project, I learned a lot.
+This was an interesting project.
 Some things turned out better than expected, such as the **Stream** type.
-That's one type I'll be improving and using in projects moving forwards.
+That's one type worth improving.

-This was a good exercise to seek a deeper understanding of the RTTI and Generics.
-I remember struggling trying to use generics to solve a problem, and nothing would work.
-Even **array of const** and **Variants** were of no use - one can't accept enum and interface arguments, the other loses interface type information.
-Success came when I stopped trying to fight the compiler.
+Sometimes you have to give up fighting the compiler, and try work wit it.
+Dropping generics often a few cases led to an elegant solution.

-Such a beautiful expression was waiting to be discovered:
+Such a beautiful expression waiting to be discovered:

 ```pascal
 Player.Intent(TMoveIntentEvent)